LlamaLend/contracts/README.md

 On top of that, this oracle is extremely cheap to operate since it never needs to make any transaction, which also avoids all complexity of dealing with high gas, nonces...
 Only a regular web server is needed!
 And to top it off, it fails very safely, since if the server fails all that happens is that no new loans will be available until it's fixed, while in other lending protocols a stale oracle can cause protocol to be drained.

 And even in the worst case scenario where server gets completely compromised and private key is leaked, there's a price ceiling that can be set by owner and which can block any attempts to steal owner's ETH by borrowing at inflated prices.

+For more info on oracle methodology and how we prevent price manipulation check [our oracle docs](https://github.com/LlamaLend/oracle).

 ### Liquidations
 From the users's point of view, their NFTs are extremely safe since: